LowSkillDeveloper/WiFiPasswordSearcher/README.md

-# Unofficial 3WiFi Locator for Android
+# Unofficial 3WiFi Locator for Android v1 (abandoned)

-**This version support android 9 and 10 (except WPS connection, because it is cut from android since version 9), also has some updates and changes.**
+This version support android 9 and 10 (except WPS connection, because it is cut from android since version 9), also has some updates and changes.

 <h2>What's difference from the original version</h2>
 <div>